Sammartino, Stout & Lo Presti | Real Estate Appraisers

 Once you receive the preliminary assessed value of your property (step 4) or the change of assessment notice (step 6), our real estate appraisers can review the proposed assessment and assist you in determining whether the proposed assessment is fair and aligns with the potential market value of your property.
 If the new assessment appears unreasonable, we can advise you on factors that should be discussed at the informal review (step 5) or complete a written Appraisal Report that can be used for the appeal hearing (step 7).
 Please note, the Appraisal Report must be written for the specific purpose of a tax appeal / assessment appeal; appraisals completed for mortgage financing or another purpose should not be used for assessment appeals.
 Our real estate appraisers have decades of experience with tax appeal / assessment appeal cases, and we have had consistent success over the years throughout western Pennsylvania.
 Visit our assessment appeal / tax appeal page to learn more about our 2-step appraisal process.

 Clarion County has a base year of 1975, which is when the last reassessment was completed, and the county is currently in the process of completing a reassessment.
-The process began in 2022, and the process was to be completed by mid 2024, but in March 2024 a 1-year delay was announced.
+The process began in 2022 and new values will go into effect in 2026.

 Visit the Clarion County Reassessment Page for more information.